 Learners are asked to summarize a given topic within the constraints of a single, informative, and grammatically correct sentence.
 To do so, students identify the important answers to the questions who, what, where, when, why, and how and then condense this information into one sentence for easier recall.

 The instructor creates a checklist of both the content covered in the course and the skills practiced within the course.
 Learners use this checklist to assess their interest and knowledge of each item at the beginning of a course.
-The instructor then uses these assessments to launch a discussion about the learners’ interests and preexisting knowledge around each topic included on the checklist.
+The instructor then uses these assessments to discuss the learners’ interests and preexisting knowledge around each topic on the checklist.

 A variation of Think-Pair-Share in which learners pair with a partner to discuss a question.
 After a set amount of time, pairs merge to form a group of four to discuss the topic further.
 Finally, learners share with the whole class.